 Is Omnivert Bipolar?

 No, bipolar is actually an extreme form of unexplainable moodiness.

-While people with bipolar are very emotional and sometimes for no reason whatsoever, omniverts tend to get emotional due to their lack of personality understanding, and once that one is figured out, they can be really stable emotionally.
+While people with Bipolar Disorder are very emotional and sometimes for no reason whatsoever, omniverts tend to get emotional due to their lack of personality understanding, and once that one is figured out, they can be really stable emotionally.

 Did you find this article interesting?
 Don’t sit on the knowledge, share it with your friends and family!

 Being an omnivert means having a misunderstood personality type, and because of this, people with this kind of temperament get judged and misunderstood.

 But it’s just a matter of knowing who you are and accepting your true self.
 Once that’s done, everyone around you will naturally understand you better.